...

 Kapesovo

 Kapesovo is a small village, yet it is beautiful.
 Located at an altitude of 1,100 meters, it has the Mezaria Gorge to the north and the Vikos Gorge to the west, which lend the landscape a wild beauty.
-Walking along its cobblestone paths, often covered with a fine layer of lush green grass, you’ll admire the well-kept houses with charming doors, colourful flowers, and various other buildings.
+Walking along its cobblestone paths, often covered with lush green grass, you’ll admire the well-kept houses with charming doors, colourful flowers, and various other buildings.

 Ano Pedina

 In southwestern Tymfi, in Central Zagori, between Elafotopos and Monodendri, lies Ano Pedina.
-A more orderly village than Kipoi and built with the same off-white stone as Dilofo, it is beautiful.
+It is a beautiful and more orderly village than Kipoi, built with the same off-white stone as Dilofo.
 At the village entrance, the Monastery of Evangelistria, with its fortress-like structure and church dating to 1793, welcomes you, creating a scenic setting with well-maintained stone mansions.
 It is a well-organized village with charming guesthouses and traditional taverns, making it an excellent base to explore the surrounding area.

 We love travelling